Lecture Notes in Cosmology: Recombination and decoupling

 \subsection{Decoupling}

-As we have already mentioned at the beginning of this chapter, roughly speaking in the expanding universe any kind of reaction stops occurring when its interaction rate $\Gamma$ becomes of the order of $H$.
+As we have already mentioned many times by now, roughly speaking, in the expanding universe, any kind of reaction stops being efficient when its interaction rate $\Gamma$ becomes on the order of $H$.
 In the case of photons and electrons, the relevant process is Thomson scattering, for which: where $n_e$ is the free-electron number density, which we have written as $X_en_{\rm b}$ because we have neglected the Helium abundance.
 The baryon number density can be expressed as

 where we have identified $m_{\rm b} = m_p$ since it is the proton mass that dominates the baryon energy density.

 \hrulefill

 \begin{ex} Show that: